sholokhovalexey/active-noise-control/README.md

 ```
 In the case of feedback ANC, the plant is $G$ is given by the measured secondary path response(s).
 Here, $L = H \cdot G$ denotes the *open-loop* transfer function.

-The design goal of minimizing the sensitivity function translates to making its magnitude, $∣S∣$, as small as possible over the target frequency range where noise attenuation is desired.
+The design goal of minimizing the sensitivity function translates to making its magnitude, $|S|$, as small as possible over the target frequency range where noise attenuation is desired.

 Beyond performance, the sensitivity function is intimately linked to system robustness.
 The peak magnitude of the sensitivity function, is a widely used indicator of robustness to variations or uncertainties in the plant model.
 Smaller values (typically constrained to be less than 6 dB) signify a more robust system.

 Also, the sensitivity function characterizes the so-called *waterbed effect* (see below), a fundamental constraint in feedback control systems, including ANC.
 This phenomenon dictates that efforts to suppress the sensitivity function (attenuate noise) in one frequency band **inevitably** lead to an increase in its magnitude (noise amplification) in other frequency bands.
 Therefore, the design process must carefully balance the desired level of noise attenuation within the control bandwidth against acceptable levels of noise amplification outside this band.

-In summary, the optimization problem for ANC controller synthesis effectively seeks an optimal shape for $∣S∣$ that balances these interconnected and conflicting requirements of performance, robustness, and limited out-of-band amplification.
+In summary, the optimization problem for ANC controller synthesis effectively seeks an optimal shape for $|S|$ that balances these interconnected and conflicting requirements of performance, robustness, and limited out-of-band amplification.